-The Raymond School District will provide a 21st Century learning environment that integrates today's digital tools into all curriculum, accommodates a mobile lifestyle, adapts to individual learning styles and encourages collaboration and teamwork.
+The Raymond School District provides a 21st Century learning environment that integrates today's digital tools into all curriculum, accommodates a mobile lifestyle, adapts to individual learning styles and encourages collaboration and teamwork.
 Now more than ever districts all across the country, including our own, are relying on technology to not only keep us connected but provide a conduit for an educational model including in-person, hybrid, and/or remote.

-For the 20-21 school year the District will adopt a 1:1 Chromebook to student model for students in grades 6-12.
-District-provided devices will be mandated for students at these grade levels.
-Students will bring their Chromebooks to and from school, and educational content for all classes will be organized through the Google Apps for Education Suite, a consistent platform used by the District.
+For the 20-21 school year the District has adopted a 1:1 Chromebook to student model for students in grades 6-12.
+District-provided devices are mandated for students at these grade levels.
+Students bring their Chromebooks to and from school, and educational content for all classes is organized through the Google Apps for Education Suite, a consistent platform used by the District.
 Students in grades 6 and up are strongly encouraged to use District-provided devices.
 Parents/guardians who do not want a District-provided device will be asked to sign an informed refusal form to make sure they are aware of the advantages of using a District-provided device.
-Students will not be allowed to bring their personally owned laptops to school.
+Students are not allowed to bring their personally owned laptops to school.

-In order to assist parents/guardians who do refuse a District-provided device, the Technology Department will post on the District website the specific Google updates or extensions that are installed on District-provided devices.
+In order to assist parents/guardians who do refuse a District-provided device, the Technology Department posts on the District website the specific Google updates or extensions that are installed on District-provided devices.
 Parents are solely responsible for those updates or installing the extensions on personally owned devices as needed.

-Because younger children are not developmentally able to transport Chromebooks, or use technology as independently as older students, other technologies will be utilized by grade level to develop educational content that is appropriate for the age and grade of the students and accessible in relation to their developmental stages.
-Teachers in grades pre-k through 5 will also be required to use the Google Apps for Education suite of products including Google Classroom and Google Meet consistently to avoid the use of multiple platforms that may be confusing to students and parents/guardians.
+Because younger children are not developmentally able to transport Chromebooks, or use technology as independently as older students, other technologies are utilized by grade level to develop educational content that is appropriate for the age and grade of the students and accessible in relation to their developmental stages.
+Teachers in grades pre-k through 5 are also required to use the Google Apps for Education suite of products including Google Classroom and Google Meet consistently to avoid the use of multiple platforms that may be confusing to students and parents/guardians.